TSBP1

 TSBP1 is a protein that in humans is encoded by the TSBP1 gene.
+TSBP1 was previously known as C6orf10.
 C6orf10 is an open reading frame on chromosome 6 containing a protein that is ubiquitously expressed at low levels in the adult genome and may play a role during fetal development.
 C6orf10 has been found to be linked to both neurodegenerative and autoimmune diseases in adults.
 Expression of this gene is highest in the testis but is also seen in other tissue types such as the brain, lens of the eye and the medulla.
-TSBP1 was previously known as C6orf10.

 mRNA Transcript

 C6orf10 contains seven human mRNA splice variants (a, b, c, X1, X2, X3, X4).

 Conserved non-coding region

 TSBP1 contains a highly conserved stem loop structure in the 3' UTR from bases 100–124.

 Protein

 Composition

 C6orf10 isoform a is rich in lysine (K), Glutamine (Q) and Glutamic acid (E) and poor in Histidine (H) and Phenylalanine(F)].
 Isoform a is a basic protein with an isoelectric point of 9 and a molecular weight of 62,000 kDa.

 This isoform contains two transmembrane regions near the beginning of the amino acid sequence.
 The first transmembrane region spans from residue 6 to residue 25 (19 total residues) and has an isoelectric point of 5.
 The second transmembrane region spans from residue 100 to residue 119 (19 total residues) and has an isoelectric point of 8.
 Isoform a contains a PTZ00121 domain starting with residue 221 and going until the end of the protein.
 There are several repetitive sequences within this domain.